tfranssen/dynamic-ess/README.md

 * ~~Import forecast~~ (done)
 * ~~Include forecast in plot~~ (done)
 * Determine max SoC so there is capacity for PV energy

+### Install

+1. Clone GIT project on a machine with Python 3 installed `git clone https://github.com/tfranssen/dynamic-ess/`
+2. Move in directory `cd dynamic-ess/`

-### Install (best to use in virtual env)
+### Install in virtual environment (recommended)

-1. Clone GIT project on a machine with Python 3 installed.
+1. Clone GIT project on a machine with Python 3 installed `git clone https://github.com/tfranssen/dynamic-ess/`
+2. Move in directory `cd dynamic-ess/`
+3. Make new virtual environment `python3 -m venv .venvDESS`
+4. Activate the virtual environment `source .venvDESS/bin/activate`
-2. Install dependencies `pip3 install matplotlib numpy paho_mqtt pandas pytz requests logzero schedule xmltodict time` or use `pip3 install -r requirements.txt`
+5. Install dependencies `pip3 install -r requirements.txt`

 I run the script at a Digital Ocean VPS on Ubuntu 22.04

 ### Config

-1. Configure `secret.py`
+1. Configure `secret.py` (for examply by using `nano secret.py`)
-2. Configure settings in script as explained below
+2. Configure settings in script as described below

 ### Run